Pageworks/papertrain/README.md

 npm run setup
 ```

-Follow the Craft CMS installation guide.

-*Optional Final Step:* Create your initial commit your projects to a Git repository.
+To finish the getting started process follow the Craft CMS installation guide in the browser that opens after the Papertrain setup is complete.

 # Creating Elements